 Manual therapy is also another form of novel sensory input, often at vectors and with specificity that are difficult to achieve on your own.
 While I don’t think bodywork is the only ingredient in healthy posture and movement, it certainly can be a helpful adjunct.

-These are just a few effective methods for loosening your IT bands and piriformis muscles through increasing hip mobility, but if you’re looking for a more DIY approach, I cover specific practices that will help you improve body-wide flexibility in my book Perfect Posture for Life.
-You can check it out and order the book here.
+These are just a few effective methods for loosening your IT bands and piriformis muscles through increasing hip mobility, but if you’re looking for a more holistic approach that you can do on your own, I recommend checking out my free Pain Free At Any Age video series.

 11. Chaudhry, Hans, et al. “Three-Dimensional Mathematical Model for Deformation of Human Fasciae in Manual Therapy.”
 The Journal of the American Osteopathic Association.
 (2008).
 Web.